Well-Made/ComfyUI-Wan-SVI2Pro-FLF/README.md

 ## Note

-This should work with your current models that already handle standard SVI 2 PRO, but I can't test every single on, it's too time-consuming.
+This should work with your current models that already handle standard SVI 2 PRO, but I can't test every single one.
 Start with your own model combo, and if the results aren't what you expect, use the finetuned model this setup was built around until a more universal solution appears.
 Here's the one I'm using, with speed LoRA baked in:

 - **High noise model**: [https://civitai.com/models/2053259?modelVersionId=2540892](https://civitai.com/models/2053259?modelVersionId=2540892) <span style="color: red; font-weight: bold;">(NSFW warning)</span>
 - **Low noise model**: [https://civitai.com/models/2053259?modelVersionId=2540896](https://civitai.com/models/2053259?modelVersionId=2540896) <span style="color: red; font-weight: bold;">(NSFW warning)</span>